envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 b) It's a Dependabot feature that creates a list of vulnerable dependencies in your repository.

-c) It's a Dependabot feature that creates alerts when a security vulnerability is detected in one of your dependencies.
+c) It's a Dependabot feature that automatically creates pull requests to update dependencies in your repository when they release a new version.

-d) It's a Dependabot feature that automatically creates pull requests to update dependencies in your repository when they release a new version.
+d) It's a Dependabot feature that creates alerts when a security vulnerability is detected in one of your dependencies.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** A</span>

 It's a Dependabot feature that automatically creates pull requests to update vulnerable dependencies in your repository.